Inhouse Design Thinking Workshop

 With our Design Thinking Workshop your team learns to think creatively about products and services from a customer perspective.
 The workshop consists of approximately 20 fast and entertaining activities that lead participants from problem identification to testing a prototype solution.
 Starting with a concrete, practical question (i.e. how can we improve customer onbording) your team will go through the 5 phases of the Design Thinking process, directly applying the most important techniques and tools of the Design Thinking Method.

-Essentially, the participants learn
+In essence, the participants learn

 - Systematically identify and understand customer needs and problems